 Whole Systems modelling and analysis is used to understand how the entire UK energy system, and the constituent parts within it, might interact and collectively contribute to delivering lowest-cost overall energy system transitions.
 By looking at the Whole System, a collaborative environment can be encouraged where innovations progress more quickly from prototype to marketplace, which itself promotes economic benefits.

-The Catapult develops and manages three key modelling assets:
+The Catapult develops and manages several key modelling assets:

 - National Energy System Modelling and Analysis – drawing on the internationally peer reviewed Energy System Modelling Environment (ESME) asset to inform and support Government energy strategy and planning policy.

 - Local Energy System Modelling and Analysis – applying the EnergyPath® Networks (EPN) and Local Energy Area Representation (LEAR) models to deliver Local Area Energy Plans, can inform and support local authorities and Local Enterprise Partnerships with cost effective low carbon energy transition.

 - Building Energy System Modelling and Analysis – utilising the Home Energy Dynamics (HED) asset to understand the interactions between different domestic heating systems, controls, building fabric, weather and consumer needs.

 Energy Systems Catapult works in collaboration with academia and industry to offer expert modelling and analysis on the planning and design of future low carbon energy systems.
 We deliver insights on the costs and benefits of different choices from across the whole energy system, which supports government and industry in making the right policy and investment decisions.